Dennis Morris is the Forrest Gump of British pop culture.

 But you started that when you were 16?

 Yes.
-You know, I remember Jah Wobble saying to me, when he was in PiL, the wages were $28 a week.
+You know I remember Jah Wobble saying to me, when he was in PiL, the wages were 20 quid a week.
 When he went home, his dad was so pissed off that he was earning more than him.

-The title comes from the fact that when I was growing up, we were called "colored people."
-And then, the black power movement came from America, and we all wanted to be black, not "colored" like our parents' generation.
+The title comes from the fact that when I was growing up, we were called "coloured people".
+And then, the black power movement came from America, and we all wanted to be black, not "coloured" like our parents' generation.

 You grew up in Hackney.
 What do you think of its makeover?